iov-one/docs/docs/weave-tutorial/08-app.md

 ### Key Value Store

-Application'ss database is provided by `CommitKvStore` method. `CommitKVStore` returns an initialized KVStore that persists the data to the named path.
+Application's database is provided by `CommitKvStore` method. `CommitKVStore` returns an initialized KVStore that persists the data to the named path.

 ```go
 // CommitKVStore returns an initialized KVStore that persists